Updated: Dec 12, 2022

 Who is Sims?

-Sims Ltd was founded in 1917 and provides world-leading services in recycling and circular solutions for technology.
+Sims Ltd was founded in 1917 and provided world-leading services in recycling and circular solutions for technology.
 Currently, Sims is expanding into municipal recycling and renewable energy.
 Their business divisions include Sims Lifecycle Services, Sims Metal, Sims Municipal Recycling, and Sims Renewal.

 Sims is a global recycling giant listed on the ASX and a major player in the circular economy through its projects that reuse IT assets and cloud infrastructure, recycle copper and aluminium, and curbside recycling.